VynOpenSource/ultralytics/README.md

 ```

 Lastly, the `shuffle_class` and `generator_class_rate` are used to bias the dataset when needed.
-It allows to pass the relative rate of each of classes.
+It allows to pass the relative rate of each class.
 For instance, if we have 3 classes: `barrier`, `manhole` and `water_barrier` and we want the class `manhole` to
 be used twice as much as the other two since this class seems to be harder for the model to train it properly.
 Then,